cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 - limits
     - a validator cannot rotate its consensus key more than N time for any unbonding period, to prevent spam.
     - parameters can be decided by governance and stored in genesis file.
+- key rotation fee
+    - a validator should pay `KeyRotationFee` to rotate the consensus key which is calculated as below
+    - `KeyRotationFee` = `InitialKeyRotationFee` * 2^(number of rotations in `ConsPubKeyRotationHistory` in recent unbonding period)
 - slash module
     - slash module can search corresponding consensus key for any height so that it can decide which consensus key is supposed to be used for given height.
 - abci.ValidatorUpdate